utkarshj1303/Image-Classifier-For-Healthy-And-Retinopathy-Retinas/README.md

-A classifier in MATLAB that differentiate between healthy and retinopathy retinas.
+A classifier in MATLAB that differentiates between healthy and retinopathy retinas.

 CS 567 Final Project By Utkarsh Jain